hemantobora/auto-mock/README.md

 **AutoMock** is an AI-powered, cloud-native CLI tool that generates and deploys production-ready mock API servers from simple descriptions, API collections, or interactive builders.
 Spin up ephemeral, fully managed mock servers in minutes with auto-scaling, monitoring, and intelligent expectation management.

+> Note: Cloud provider support is currently AWS-only.
+GCP and Azure are planned but not yet available.

 ---

 ## 🌟 Highlights